 Jumping Rope as Exercise

-Jumping rope burns fat quickly.
-A 10 minute session can burn more than 100 calories.
-Jumping rope is also good for toning your legs, arms, chest and shoulders.
+Make sure you get the right size rope.
+If you have a jump rope that might be too long, you can easily adjust it .
 If you don't have a jump rope, you can pretend by jumping high enough to bring your feet up a few inches and swinging your arms in a circular motion.
 Try to envision a jump rope in your hands as you jump.

-Jump on a Rebounder
+Jumping on a Rebounder

-A rebounder is a mini trampoline.
-This is a low-impact form of jumping that can help you lose weight.
-The mini trampoline was built specifically for weight loss and fitness.
-You can increase the amount of calories you burn by jumping rope on the rebounder, shadow boxing or lifting your legs as if you were running.
+NASA even considered using it for its astronauts to exercise on because it was such effective aerobic training.
+You can increase the number of calories you burn by jumping rope on the rebounder, shadow boxing or lifting your legs as if you were running.
 This can also be a fun exercise for children or teenagers.